The owl pellet economy: Meet the entrepreneurs who’ve devoted their lives to bird vomit

 He also checks for signs of wool-eating moths, like the ones that occasionally invade sweater drawers.
 “The whole life cycle of that moth takes place consuming the fur that holds that pellet together,” Gaussoin says.
 “They are our biggest issue.
 That is what makes a bad owl pellet, when the moths have beaten me to the punch.”

 Once sorted, Gaussoin takes the pellets to an industrial space he rents, where he bakes them in a giant oven typically used for sterilizing glass.
 The sanitized pellets are then individually wrapped in foil and shipped to customers.
-They run from $1.50 to $2.50 a piece, depending on size.
+They run from $1.50 to $2.50 apiece, depending on size.

 Most buyers are schools, museums and other institutions that use the pellets for science projects.
 But some clients have unexpected uses.